Deeksha-Gupta01/myfirst-demo/README.md

 # myfirst-demo
-this is my first github repository.
+This is my first Github repository.
 Author - Deeksha Gupta